Coppelia Hays Liberian Donation

 Hays sorting though her donation with graduate student Rachel Hopkin, Dr. Williams, and Dr. Njoku.

-This past September, the Department of Folk Studies and Anthropology was fortunate enough to receive a generous donation of Liberian artifacts from Coppelia Hays.
+In September 2011 the Department of Folk Studies and Anthropology was fortunate enough to receive a generous donation of Liberian artifacts from Coppelia Hays.
 Hays's father was from Bowling Green, KY and went to WKU.
 Hays herself finished her high school education at Warren Central and went to WKU for a year.
 How did a woman with so many ties to Bowling Green, KY ended up with a collection of Liberian artifacts?
 Hays's father worked as an educational ambassador for the United States Agency for International Development for over 40 years, which meant that the family traveled around the world.
 Coppelia was born in Liberia and lived there for her first nine and a half years while her father was appointed to develop public schools in the rural interior of Liberia.
 Luckily for the department, when Coppelia was trying to select a home for her donation, she immediately thought of WKU because of her connections to Bowling Green and WKU.

 Some of the collection being sorted by part of Dr. Williams's museum class.